microsoft/SDN/README.md

  4. Create Network Security Groups Access Control Lists (ACLs) and apply these to virtual subnets or VM NICs
  5. Create QoS policy for setting bandwitch caps or inbound port reservations and apply these to VM NICs

+### Software Load Balancer
+The Software Load Balanacer (SLB) Multiplexer (mux) role provides a Stateless Layer-3/4 Load Balancer that can be scaled-out to multiple instances.
+An SLB Host Agent is deployed on each Hyper-V Host which is running a load-balanced VM (Dynamic IP - DIP) to support Direct Server Return / Mux By-pass, Internal Load Balancing optimizations through ICMP Redirects and can perform Source NAT for VMs requring external network (e.g. internet) access.

+The Network Controller must be installed first before using the SLB Mux.
+SLB configuration is handled through the Network Controller's RESTful API.

+Tenant Scenarios available after Software Load Balancer deployed:
+ 1. Ingress Load-Balancing through a Virtual IP (VIP) to a set of back-end Dynamic IP (DIP) VMs
+ 2. East-West Load-Balancing through a VIP
+ 3. Outbound NAT (Source NAT) for external network connectivity
+ 4. Inbound NAT (Destination NAT) for direct access to VMs and services

+### SDN (RRAS) Gateway
+The SDN Gateways use the Routing and Remote Access Services (RRAS) role to provide multiple tunnels, connections, and routes to remote sites or physical networks.
+The gateways support a highly-available M:N redundancy model as well as multi-tenancy.

+Tenant Scenarios available after RRAS (SDN) Gateway deployed:
+ 1. Create IPSec tunnels with IKEv2 key exchange between two sites
+ 2. Create GRE tunnels between two sites or an MPLS Edge Router
+ 3. Create a Forwarding Gateway to route between virtual networks and physical networks
+ 4. Provide transit routing

 ## Contributing